 That’s it!
 One very effective way to treat neck trigger points for neck pain.
 And the key – it should be completely painless.
 If it hurts, you’re not doing it right.
 So just go gently, you’ll find the triggers you need to deactivate and then switch them off.

-If you want to find out more about treating trigger points, just click the link below.
+If you want to find out more about treating trigger points for neck pain, just click the link below.
 You’ll get a free information pack and join a free email course on trigger point releases and pain relief techniques.